-So now that you have your Shopify Lite account set up and your Facebook Shop up and running, the next step is to start getting your first paying customers.
+So now that you have your Shopify Lite account set up and your Facebook Shop up and running, the next step is to upgrade to Shopify Basic 😀

 How to attract your first paying customers

-So you have chosen the cheapest Shopify plan and you want to save money on marketing.
-Check out some of these expert tips on how to start advertising your e-commerce for free.
+& to get started, check out some of the expert tips on how to start advertising your e-commerce for free.

 1. Use Forums

 Try to find your niche clientele and their social media hangouts.
 Advertise your page and talk about your products and services to get more visits.
 Don’t be afraid to reach out.